 Creators with over 1,000 subscribers have access to Community posts.
 It will take up to 1 week to see the Community tab after passing 1,000 subscribers.
 The Community tab may also be available to other channels as we continue testing this feature.

 If your channel is eligible for the Community tab, but you don’t see it on your channel, enable custom channel layouts.
 You can change this setting from your computer by following these instructions.
 The custom layout must be enabled for the Community tab to be visible.

 If your channel’s audience is set as made for kids

-Parts of the Community tab feature will go away over time, such as creating or viewing posts.
+Parts of the Community tab feature will go away over time.
+This may include the ability to create or view posts.
 Learn more about setting your audience.

 See your Community posts

-You can see a history of all of your previous Community posts on your channel’s Community tab and under the Content section of YouTube Studio.
+You can see all of your Community posts on your channel’s Community tab and under the Content section of YouTube Studio.
 To see your posts in YouTube Studio:

 - Sign in to YouTube Studio.

 If you have scheduled Community posts for a future publish date, they will be in YouTube Studio and in the “Scheduled” section of the Community tab.
 This section is only visible to you.